omaraflak/omaraflak.github.io/markdown/virtual-machine.md

 Building a VM-based programming language is really not that hard once you understand those concepts.
 As you implement more instructions in your VM and understand how to map the high-level constructs to those instructions, what remains is how to translate code written in a high-level syntax into the low-level bytecode for your VM.

-The steps are generally the following
+The steps are generally the following.

 ## 1. Tokenizer

-A *tokenizer* will first run over your high-level code and build a list of *tokens* out of it.
+A *tokenizer* first runs over your high-level code and builds a list of *tokens* out of it.
 For example:

 ```c
 int multiply(int a, int b) {